Doctoral Gear 101

 Step 1: Order early!!

-Doctoral cap and gown purchase orders are 15% off from October 10th - October 12th.
+Doctoral cap and gown purchase orders are 10% off from February 27th - March 1st.
+Members save an extra 5% for a total of 15%!

 Save yourself money and stress by taking care of this ASAP.